cool-RR/PySnooper/README.md

 ```

 You will get `l = list(size=10000)` for the list, and `a = ndarray(shape=(10, 10), dtype=float64)` for the ndarray.
+The `custom_repr` are matched in order, if one condition matches, no further conditions will be checked.

 # Installation #